-You will be charged $19.99 per month for Gyroscope, renewing automatically.
-No long-term commitment.
+You will be charged $9.99 per month for Gyroscope OS, renewing automatically.
 Cancel anytime to stop renewal.
 Terms

 The first step is to start measuring all your important stats, especially HRV, resting heart rate, bodyfat, mood, stress and sleep.
 As you start making changes, these will be important indicators to see if things are improving.
 All of these are combined into your Health Score so you have one simple number to keep an eye on.

 Metabolic issues can be seen through insulin resistance, low energy and increasing bodyfat, and are the most urgent to address.
 The first step with Gyroscope X is usually to log everything you eat by taking photos in the app.
 For most people, nutrition is the weakest link, since the standard American diet and common habits are far from optimal.

 Exercise cannot be used to compensate for a bad diet, but is the next step after eating well.
 Resistance training and other workouts are used primarily to build muscle mass (which has many benefits) as well as to manage stress.
 Staying active during the day (as measured by steps) is also critical to avoid being sedentary.